dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 Bornholm.
 Their captains smile grimly as missile launchers elevate, radars click on, and the highly trained crews press the firing keys to launch their most advanced long-ranged missiles at the startled enemy planes.
-They shoot\!
+They shoot!
 And shoot.
 And shoot and shoot and shoot.
 And shoot some more.
 Finally, after ten shots they manage to get their first hit.
 The admiral looks the other way, and pretends not to notice...
 Appalling hit rates aside, the SAM fire does turn the enemy fighters away,